Monthly Outing

-So that’s a wrap on the early desert season and we now head up to Big Bear and the BB1 Claim for the summer where it is nice and cool in the pines.
-Remember to get your Campfire permits and check with the forest service for the fire hazard level.
+As the deserts are too hot (105+), we are now spending the summer months up in Big Bear and the BB1 Claim where it is nice and cool in the pines.
+Remember to get your Campfire permits and check with the forest service for the fire hazard level, the sign at Polique Canyon read “Moderate” this time and restrictions kick in at “High” and “Extreme”.
 If you also are a member of TVP and/or SPMA they have claims available to explore and work as well.
-Last year I took a day to hike up to the Cabin in the Sky and tried to find the “old Spanish Fort”.
-But there are also 3 old city sites and many left over mines and prospects to explore.
+Last year I took a day to hike up to the Cabin in the Sky and located the Boundary Rock and survey button.
+If you go to the USF Discovery Center there are maps of the area and a handout for the historical auto tour of the old mining sites.
+There is a lot to do all around the lake and over in Big Bear City.
+There are also 3 old city sites and many left over mines and prospects to explore.

 Jerryk